How We Got Here

 The initial draft of the UGB Adoption Package was published in January 2017.
 A first round of edits was made to these documents in February to address minor corrections, additions, and clarifications.
 The February version of the Adoption Package is the version that went through the Planning Commission process.

-Through January - May of 2017, the City of Eugene and Lane County Planning Commissions held work sessions followed by a joint public hearing, and deliberations before formulating recommendations on the UGB Adoption Package to their respective elected bodies (the Eugene City Council and the Lane County Board of Commissioners).
+Through January - May of 2017, the City of Eugene and Lane County Planning Commissions held work sessions (January 30, February 13, and February 21) followed by a joint public hearing (March 7), and deliberations (April 10, April 17, April 24, April 25, and May 2) before formulating recommendations on the UGB Adoption Package to their respective elected bodies (the Eugene City Council and the Lane County Board of Commissioners).
 Links to Eugene Planning Commission meeting agendas and webcasts can be found here.
 The Planning Commissions' recommendations took into account public testimony, staff edits and concerns raised by the Planning Commissioners themselves.
 Version 2 (the Planning Commission recommendation) of the UGB Adoption Package was published May 2017 and is available at Adopting Our UGB.

 BACK TO TOP